 Areas of Practice

 Ms. Wasserman regularly advises retail clients on regulatory and business practices matters.
 She has repeatedly represented companies before the California Air Resources Board (“CARB”) and the California Department of Alcoholic Beverage Control (“CABC”).
-Ms. Wasserman represents national and regional clients in both the application and litigation of Proposition 65 laws, state unfair competition and consumer protection laws, weights and measures, hazardous waste and alcohol beverage laws.
+Ms. Wasserman represents national and regional manufacturer, supplier and retailer business in both the application and litigation of Proposition 65 laws, state unfair competition and consumer protection laws, the Americans with Disabilities Act (“ADA”) and Unruh Act equal access and web access claims, weights and measures, hazardous waste and alcohol beverage laws.
 She has advised and represented the California Grocers Association (“CGA”) in litigation and regulatory matters, has provided comments for the state's Green Chemistry laws, and has worked with the State Office of Environmental Health Hazard Assessment (“OEHHA”) in drafting proposed regulations for food warnings under Proposition 65.

 J.D., McGeorge School of Law,